 When we started the NKVA initiative in 2016, an estimated 15,000 pets lost their lives needlessly in the state of Virginia each year.
 We have the ability, the know-how and the desire to change that.

-The Lynchburg Humane Society is helping lead the charge to create a No Kill Virginia by 2020.
+The Lynchburg Humane Society is helping lead the charge to create a No Kill Virginia.
 The NKVA is made possible by The Petco Foundation, in partnership with the Virginia Federation of Humane Societies, Best Friends Animal Society, Angels of Assisi and Homeward Trails, these programs will all be geared towards reducing euthanasia in the state of Virginia.

 Without additional resources we can’t help the areas that need it most, like the Tidewater region, the Northwest area of the state, and other areas where thousands of pets are dying each year.

 Our pledge and commitment of time and resources is just the beginning of what is needed to make a lasting difference in how Virginia pets are regarded.
-Please consider making a donation to help us reach a NKVA by 2020.
+Please consider making a donation to help us reach a NKVA.